-Cloud security consists of controls, processes, technologies, and policies combined to protect the cloud-based systems, infrastructure, and data.
+Cloud security consists of controls, processes, technologies, and policies to protect cloud-based systems, infrastructure, and data.
 Cloud Security is called a subdomain of computer security and, more predominantly, information security.

-In this article, we'll discuss a few strategies needed to secure your cloud operations from cyber threats.
+This article will discuss a few strategies to secure your cloud operations from cyber threats.

 What is Cloud Security

 Cloud security is one of the best practices by IT experts designed to prevent unauthorized access to applications and keep data secure in the cloud.
 It deals with the technology and procedures that secure your cloud operations against internal and external cybersecurity threats.

 According to Grand View Research, the global cybersecurity market size was valued at US$156.5 billion in 2019 and is expected to increase at a CAGR (compound annual growth rate) of 10.0% from 2020 through 2027.

 One of the most important steps for successful cloud operations is to keep your cloud environment safe and secure.
 Generally, businesses are eager to adopt cloud solutions, but the primary factor that keeps enterprises on their toes is their security issues.

 Every business has a huge amount of sensitive data on the cloud.
 We have listed a few strategies on how you can improve and secure your cloud operations using the best policies and tools:

 Real-time monitoring permits IT admins to monitor any suspicious threats that may arise on the site in real-time.
 According to IBM, the global average total cost of a data breach in 2020 was $3.45M.